mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 /var/log/maxscale

 by default.
 If, however, trace and debug logs are enabled, only a soft link is created there.
-MaxScale process creates a directory under
+MariaDB MaxScale process creates a directory under

 /dev/shm/maxscale.<pid>